adde88/aircrack-ng-openwrt/README.md

-# aircrack-ng 1.2-rc5 (OpenWRT)
+# aircrack-ng 1.5.2 (OpenWRT)

 This repo will contain the latest source and installation files for aircrack-ng on OpenWRT.

 ## Getting Started

 Installation (IPK) files can be found within "bin/ar71xx/packages/base" directory.
-OpenWRT-SDK Makefiles are within "package/net/aircrack-ng/" directory.
+OpenWRT-SDK Makefiles needed to build aircrack-ng (and dependencies) are located within: "package/" directories.

 ### Prerequisites

-The install-files are customized for the WiFi Pineapples
+This project is customized for the WiFi Pineapples
-But using the Makefile with OpenWRT-SDK you can build it for any system.
+But using the Makefile OpenWRT you can build it for any system.

 ### Installing